Mayo GAA: County team

 The four senior clubs (see above) provide players for the Mayo senior hurling panel, which participates in the National Hurling League and the All-Ireland Christy Ring (Tier 2) Cup.

 The ten underage clubs (see above) provide players for the Mayo underage hurling development panels.
 Mayo has development panels at under-14, under-15, under-16 and minor age-groups, and competes in the All-Ireland 'B' competitions each year.

 The Mayo under-21 hurling team competes in the Connacht U-21B Hurling Championship each year alongside Leitrim, Roscommon and Sligo.

 Mayo won the 2016 Nicky Rackard Cup, defeating Armagh by a scoreline of 2–16 to 1–15 at Croke Park.

 Ladies' football

 Camogie

-Mayo contested the All-Ireland Senior Camogie Championship final of 1959, captained by Josie Ruane from Menulla.
+Under Camogie's National Development Plan 2010–2015, "Our Game, Our Passion", Donegal, Kerry, Mayo and Monaghan were to get a total of 14 new clubs by 2015.
 Na Brídeoga won the Coiste Chontae an Chláir Shield at Féile na nGael in 2009, Parke (1983) and Ardagh (1988) had previously won divisional honours.

 The county hosted the 2007 Máire Ní Chinnéide Cup.

-Under Camogie's National Development Plan 2010–2015, "Our Game, Our Passion", Donegal, Kerry, Mayo and Monaghan were to get a total of 14 new clubs by 2015.
+It once contested an All-Ireland SCC final.

+Mayo formed a camogie team again in 2021 after an absence of many years, but decided not to field an adult team in 2025.
+The side had been affected by heavy defeats, including one particularly severe 2024 home game loss against Cavan when they conceded 4 goals and 19 points.
+In January 2025, local media reported on months-long difficulties in finding a manager for the team, with the situation becoming so desperate that those involved were willing to accept "anybody who might be interested at this stage, even if they aren't from a strictly camogie background".

+By the end of February 2025, Mayo had disbanded its camogie team.